ArtHitParade

 What beats everything in this story is the fact that this guy whose exploits will be a major element of the American Dream of the 1950s is confirmed as physically unfit for the army in 1952 during the Korean War.

 His father who was also his mentor dies on May 7, 1952 at the age of 40 of a blood disease.
 It was not known at the time that his illness was lead poisoning developed when mining.
-The young Mickey who is psychologically fragile believes in a hereditary curse.
+The young Mickey who was psychologically fragile believed in a hereditary curse.
 On July 8 Mickey is selected for the All-Star Game as an outfielder but left in reserve.

 An excellent participation at the beginning of October in the World Series launches the career of Mickey Mantle in a sustainable way.
 Although 1952 is not his rookie year, the rare Topps 1952-311 will become the most desirable of the modern baseball cards.